Kyza/Unofficial-Desktop-YouTube-Music/README.md

 # How To Use

-Currently, Desktop YouTube Music is in Alpha and does not come compiled.
+Currently, Desktop YouTube Music is in alpha and does not come compiled.
 This means that you will need to install [NodeJS](https://nodejs.org/) in order to run this program.

 Once you have installed the latest version of [NodeJS](https://nodejs.org/), you will be able to proceed.